 This post may contain affiliate links.
 For more information, read my disclosure policy.

-My Whipped Shortbread Cookie recipe is seriously the BEST shortbread I’ve ever eaten.
+Whipped Shortbread Cookies are seriously the BEST shortbread I’ve ever eaten.
 They are a melt in your mouth shortbread cookie, have just a few ingredients, and you can make them with any color sprinkles for any holiday.
 They are so good – I know you’ll love them!

 Table of Contents

-Cookies abound this time of year and one of my favorites are SHORTBREAD cookies!
+One of my favorite classic holiday cookies are SHORTBREAD cookies!
 These aren’t your typical roll-out shortbread cookies.
-Instead they’re Whipped Shortbread Cookies that are perfect on a holiday cookie tray.
+Instead they’re Whipped Shortbread Cookies with cornstarch and a sprinkle of nonpareils.
+These are perfect on a holiday cookie tray.

-These cookies are crumbly and full of flavor, with just a few simple ingredients and an airy texture.
-They’re the perfect easy cookie recipe that are one of our favorite cookies.
+These little fancy shortbread cookies are crumbly and full of buttery flavor, with just a few simple ingredients and have a light and airy texture.
+They’re the perfect easy cookie recipe!

 There are only 4 main ingredients (and a few flavorings) that go into this recipe:

-- Unsalted Butter: Start with softened butter and use unsalted if you have it.
+- Unsalted Butter: Start with softened, room temperature butter and use unsalted if you have it.
 If not, you can omit the salt in the recipe to make up for it.
 Room temperature butter is key!
 Also, be sure to use real butter!

 - Powdered Sugar: Using confectioners’ sugar in place of granulated gives the cookies a tender crumb.